OG-Hunter/seditiontracker.github.io-/docs/_suspects/joshua-haynes.md

 courthouse: joshua-haynes.jpg
 raid:
 perpwalk:
-quote: 'We attacked the CNN reporters and the fake news and destroyed tens of thousands of dollars of their video and television equipment here‘s a picture behind me of the pile we made out of it.'
+quote: "We attacked the CNN reporters and the fake news and destroyed tens of thousands of dollars of their video and television equipment here‘s a picture behind me of the pile we made out of it."
 title: Joshua Haynes arrested on July 1, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack